-When I was growing up, blokes didn’t say that word to each other.
-I remember putting a kiss on the end of text by mistake to a male friend in my late teens and being ridiculed the next day for it at football.
+When I was growing up, guys didn’t say that word to each other.
+I remember putting a kiss on the end of text by mistake to a male friend in my late teens and being ridiculed the next day for it at soccer.

 I suppose we should begin by joining the Trinidadian-born German singer Haddaway by asking “What is love?”.
 What that 1992 eurodance track does, in its own unique way, is debate the four-letter word.
 What is love?
 What does it mean?
 Why do we need it?
 Why are we scared of it?